If a dental negligence injury has set you back, we'll help you move forward

 How do I claim for dental negligence?

-Your solicitor will arrange for an independent medical exam to establish that the dentist or orthodontist's negligence was the cause of your injuries.
+Your solicitor will start by asking you what happened, and they will collect evidence to support your negligence claim.
+An independent medical exam will seek to establish that the dentist or orthodontist's negligence was the cause of your injuries.

 Will I have to go to court?